-Have you had knee pain sitting, or when you sit for too long?
+Have you had knee pain while sitting, or when you sit for too long?
 Sitting should be painless, right?
 When it’s time to relax, we usually sit down and get comfy.
-But when you have knee pain sitting, it’s a lot harder to chill on the couch.
+But when you have knee pain while sitting, it’s a lot harder to chill on the couch.

 Read on to find out:

 - Why you have knee pain sitting

 - What you can do to sit comfortably

 Why you have knee pain when you sit!

 Pain in the front of the knee during and after long periods of sitting can be due to something called patellofemoral pain.
 It’s also sometimes called ‘movie-goer’s knee’ because of this exact phenomenon!